Calais to Val d’Isère – arriving by car

-Please see below (and on each chalet page) the parking availability at each YSE chalet.
+Please see below (and on each chalet page) the parking availability at each YSE chalet in Val d’Isère.
 Some require advance booking with the YSE office, especially where there is just one space shared by more than one chalet.
 We will send you full instructions about 2 weeks before your holiday.

 The journey from Calais to Val d’Isère is 800 kilometres on major motorways, and can take around 8 hours.
-It is a serious undertaking, and when you arrive in the French Alps there are regulations, new this winter, regarding the tyres on your vehicle.
+It is a serious undertaking, and when you arrive in the French Alps there are regulations regarding the tyres on your vehicle.

 Not all YSE chalets have parking available outside.
 The list below tells you which chalets have parking spaces, and which don’t.
 Where no parking is available or it is limited, you will need to book a space in one of Val d’Isère’s covered or outdoor car parks.

 Les Chardons Building 60, Rue Nicolas Bazile.
 No parking, you can stop temporarily (preferably with someone in the car) to unload, then park in one of Val d’Isère’s public car parks.
 The closest is the Parking du Centre.

 Chalet d’Isère Building 440, Route de la Balme.
 No parking at the chalet.
-You can stop temporarily to unload then park at the Parking du Crêt.
+You can stop temporarily to unload then park at Val d’Isère’s Parking du Crêt.

 Chalets des Neiges, Pentes and Pistes Building 204, Rue des Étroits.
 There is only one space available outside these chalets, and it is up a short but steep and snowy hill.
 4x4s with snow tyres should make it; normal cars with chains might make it!
-When possible, we will try to help with a YSE Land Rover.
 Please contact the office to check whether the space is available for your week and to reserve it.
 The drive is used constantly by other cars so please park considerately when you arrive and do not block any garage or doors.
-If parking at the chalet isn’t available you will need to park in one of the public car parks – there is a choice of covered or outside parking available at La Daille.
+If parking at the chalet isn’t available you will need to park in one of Val d’Isère’s public car parks – there is a choice of covered or outside parking available at La Daille.

 Chalet Lucaval Building 766, Rue de la Legettaz (often called Rue du Club Med).
 There is parking available in the driveway for two considerately parked cars.
 Please notify us in advance if you will require these spaces so we can ensure they are free of snow.